83 Must-Know Japanese Travel Phrases For Your Next Trip To Japan

 #59 [item] please. (____ onegaishimasu.__お願いします。)

-If you do not know the name of the item and would like to order just by pointing at the menu, you can use:
+If you don't know the name of the item and would like to order just by pointing at the menu, you can use:

 #60 I’d like to order [number] of [item]. ([item] wo [number] onegaishimasu.[item] を [number]お願いします。)

 When your meal is over, your next step is to pay.
-Important phrases that can get you through this phase of the interaction include:
+Important Japanese travel phrases that can get you through this phase of the interaction include:

 In A Convenience Store